 Plus, if it happens, who cares?
 I can wipe them easily or replace them if needed.
 No headaches there.

 Ironically, I was the one who spilled something yesterday morning when I grabbed a gallon of milk out of the fridge.
 The container slipped out of my hands, bounced on the floor, split down the side and splattered milk in every direction possible.
 I now have milk spots on my ceiling!
 Milk actually hit the glass sliding doors and even the coffee table in the family room!
 I kid you not!
-Only a few drops splashed onto the side of the stools.
+Only a few drops splashed onto the side of the new counter stools.
 But needless to say, I spent most of yesterday scrubbing every inch of my kitchen.
 Did I mention, I was on Day 3 of a migraine headache?…yeah good times…

 So yeah, these semi-disposable stools are the way to go for our family!
 Actually, the only thing semi-disposable about them is the price.

-They really do look and feel more expensive than they really are!
+These wooden counter stools really do look and feel more expensive than they really are!

 Another consideration when buying stools focused around this end of the island.

 Most stools I looked at were much larger but these are only 13.5 x 13.5 wide.
 And why was a smaller stool important?
 Well….I kinda made a mistake when we set up the kitchen by not making the overhang large enough on this end.
 My kitchen designer planned it correctly with a few extra inches but at the last minute I panicked and wanted more space at the other end by the stove.
 I had my contractor move the island down a few inches but we didn’t want the island to extend past the end of the perimeter cabinets.
 We had to sacrifice a few inches on this end and I have regretted it ever since.
 Moral of the story, listen to the professionals.
 Anyway, I haven’t decided if we will actually keep a stool here or if we will just move it there as needed.